YunoHost-Apps/pihole_ynh/dhcp.md

 sudo ifconfig eth0 192.168.1.100
 ```

-Now, you can connect to your router and turn on its DHCP server to reuse it.
+Now, you can connect to your router and turn on its DHCP server to use it again.
-You can now reset your ip and get a dynamic address
+You can now reset your ip and get a dynamic address.
 ``` bash
 sudo ifconfig eth0 0.0.0.0 && sudo dhclient eth0
 ```